theredplanetsings/csjtrutherford/README.md

 ## Performance Notes

-- **Three.js Grid:** Optimised for 60fps with requestAnimationFrame
+- **Three.js Grid:** Optimised for 60fps with requestAnimationFrame and efficient geometry handling
-- **Font Loading:** Preconnected with font-display: swap for improved loading
+- **Font Loading:** Preconnected Google Fonts with font-display: swap for improved loading performance
-- **Images:** Optimised for web with fallback placeholders and error handling
+- **Images:** Optimised for web with fallback placeholders, error handling, and lazy loading considerations
-- **CSS:** Organised and optimised for fast loading with efficient selectors
+- **CSS:** Organised and optimised for fast loading with efficient selectors and minimal reflow
-- **JavaScript:** Modern ES6+ with progressive enhancement and intersection observers
+- **JavaScript:** Modern ES6+ with progressive enhancement, intersection observers, and debounced scroll listeners
-- **Responsive Design:** Mobile-first approach with efficient media queries
+- **Responsive Design:** Mobile-first approach with efficient media queries and touch optimizations
-- **Animation Performance:** Hardware-accelerated CSS transforms and optimized scroll listeners
+- **Animation Performance:** Hardware-accelerated CSS transforms and optimized scroll listeners for smooth 60fps animations
-- **PDF Handling:** Efficient document loading and memory management for modal viewer
+- **PDF Handling:** Efficient document loading and memory management for modal viewer with zoom controls
+- **Favicon Optimization:** Comprehensive icon set ensures fast loading and proper display across all devices and platforms

 ## Contributing